senzing-garage/senzinggo/README.md

 ```

 3. Move the created package to the non-internet connected machine
-	1. :thinking: If you don't have the Senzing API installation package or SenzingGo.py on the target machine already now would be a good time to move them also
+	1. :thinking: If you don't have the Senzing API installation package or SenzingGo.py on the target machine already, transfer them to the target machine now

 4. Run SenzingGo with the ```--loadImages``` option, specifying the name of the package, on the non-internet connected machine